Living in Chiang Mai, Thailand (+ what to do in Chiang Mai for tourists)

 Thick ropes of black electrical cable are tangled from pole to pole and the streets were filled with a ramshackle charm that is distinctly Asian.

-Living in Chiang Mai we have discovered a colourful city that is never boring, the choice of activities is endless.
+After staying in Chiang Mai for quite some time, we discovered a colourful city that is never boring, and the choice of activities is endless.

 Having fun at a Thai cooking class